Correlation Between IShares MSCI and Vanguard International

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in iShares MSCI EAFE are ranked lower than 11 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly fragile technical and fundamental indicators, IShares MSCI may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in iShares MSCI EAFE are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly fragile technical and fundamental indicators, IShares MSCI showed solid returns over the last few months and may actually be approaching a breakup point.

 Vanguard International